The Minister of Chance

-The Minister of Chance is a fantasy drama series written and produced by Dan Freeman of Radio Static.
-The Minister of Chance first appeared in Doctor Who webcast Death Comes to Time, played by Stephen Fry.
-The series won the 2013 Parsec Award for Best Speculative Fiction Audio Drama (Short Form).
+The Minister of Chance is a fantasy multi-media series created by Dan Freeman and Radio Static.
+It is a spin-off of the Doctor Who webcast Death Comes to Time, where the titular character first appeared, portrayed by Stephen Fry.
 Stars of the audio drama series included Sylvester McCoy, Paul McGann and Jenny Agutter.

-In 2014 a live action short was filmed based on The Prologue of the audio series, starring Paul McGann and Tim McInnerny.
+In 2014 a live action short was filmed based on The Prologue of the audio series, starring Paul McGann and Tim McInnerny, was released.
 It was funded by the series' international fanbase.
-Soon after a Kickstarter campaign began in the hope of securing funding for episode one of a Minister of Chance movie.
+Soon after the release, a Kickstarter campaign began in the hope of securing funding for episode one of a Minister of Chance movie.
 Crowdfunding for the movie was unsuccessful, with only half of the required funds being pledged.

 The audio series was remastered in late 2020 and released as a series of 10 minute episodes.

-A novel of the series was announced in 2022 by American publisher Arcbeatle Press.
+A novel of the series written by Freeman was announced in 2022 by American publisher Arcbeatle Press and released in the same year.

 Audio Series (2011-2013)

 Synopsis

-In a world far from our own, Ambassador Durian of Sezuan (Paul McGann) is dispatched on a peace mission to the primitive island nation of Tanto, but things take a turn for the very, very sinister.
-In a nearby Inn, a mysterious stranger (Julian Wadham as the titular Minister) appears, then disappears through a miraculous portal in the forest (he “knows the formula for doors”).
-The inquisitive teenage barmaid, Kitty (Lauren Crace) follows him, with no shoes and only her superhuman strength to keep her company.
+In a world far from our own, Ambassador Durian of Sezuan is dispatched on a peace mission to the primitive island nation of Tanto, but things take a turn for the very, very sinister.
+In a nearby inn, a mysterious stranger appears, then disappears through a miraculous portal in the forest (he “knows the formula for doors”).
+The inquisitive teenage barmaid, Kitty follows him, with no shoes and only her superhuman strength to keep her company.
 Another world awaits, where they will be forced into an alliance to save the Universe, and beyond.